luisdomin5/heartdisease/README.md

 # heartdisease

-Used Logistic Regression and KNN to Predict if a patient has a heart disease using KNN and Logistic regression (Python)
+Used Logistic Regression and KNN to Predict if a patient has a heart disease.(Python)

-Obtained the model with better Accuracy.
+Used the model with better the Accuracy on test data.